metaescape/org-imagine/README.md

     )
 ```

-Using `org-imagine-clear-cache`(require projectile) to clear unlinked image files (like garbage-collection)
+Using `org-imagine-clear-cache` to clear unlinked image files (like garbage-collection)

 ## other usage scenarios